cjdelisle/econet-linux-wiki/hardware/EN751221/pinmux.md

 * Uses: GPIO30
 * Enable by setting bit 20
 ### SPI Quad Mode
-If SPI Quad Mode is available, lines 3 and 10 are wired to the SPI devices.
+If the [SPI Flash Controller](/hardware/EN751221/spi-flash) is wired to the flash chip for quad mode, lines 3 and 10 are used in addition to the normal SPI lines.
 * Uses: GPIO3, GPIO10
 * Enable by setting bit 19
 * Conflicts with: UART2, SPI CS3, PCM INT, Port4 LED, Port0 LED
 ### UART2
-A second UART port is available, boards implementing this will use lines 3 and 10.
+A second [UART port](/hardware/EN751221/uart) is available, boards implementing this will use lines 3 and 10.
 * Uses: GPIO3, GPIO10
 * Enable by setting bit 18
 * Conflicts with: SPI Quad Mode, SPI CS3, PCM INT, Port4 LED, Port0 LED